floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

   - type: basic
 ```

-If you don't want to use password-based authentication, replace the new configuration's entry`- type: basic`.
+If you don't want to use password-based authentication, replace the entry `- type: basic` by the new configuration.
 If you want to continue to use password-based authentication besides OIDC, just add the new configuration below.
 The following examples assume that you have removed the password-based authentication.

 The minimal `sg_frontend_config.yml` configuration for OIDC looks like this: